-- Hotels: These are the most common type of accommodation, and they come in all shapes and sizes.
+- Hotels: These are the most common type of accommodation and come in all shapes and sizes.
 They range from small boutique hotels to huge 5-star resorts on the outskirts of town.

 - Hostels: Hostels are another popular budget option, especially for younger people who want to meet new friends while traveling around Europe.
 And don’t worry if you’re not staying at one yourself—Amsterdam has plenty of hostel bars where you’ll always find an interesting mix of guests to talk with!

-- Apartments: If you’ve got a family or want some extra privacy during your stay, then an apartment may be right for you!
-There are many great options available throughout Amsterdam, including ones close enough that it’s possible for everyone in your group to join up every day for walks together.
-Just remember that apartments aren’t usually furnished, so plan accordingly before making any final decisions about which property feels best suited for your needs during this trip.
+- Apartments: If you’ve got a family or want extra privacy during your stay, an apartment may be right for you!
+Many great options are available throughout Amsterdam, including ones close enough that everyone in your group can join every day for walks together.
+Just remember that apartments aren’t usually furnished, so plan accordingly before deciding which property suits your needs during this trip.

-- Houseboats: One of the most unique accommodation options in Amsterdam is the houseboats.
-These are actual boats that have been converted into homes and can be found throughout the city’s canals.
+- Houseboats: One of Amsterdam’s most unique accommodation options is the houseboats.
+These boats have been converted into homes and can be found throughout the city’s canals.
 While they may not be suitable for everyone, it’s definitely something to consider if you’re looking for a one-of-a-kind experience during your time here.

 See Related: Best Family-Friendly Hotels in Amsterdam